 Social Security Disability Consultative Medical Exam

 If a claimant submits a Social Security Disability application with minimal medical evidence, the SSA may require that he or she attends a consultative medical examination.
 Consultative exams are conducted by doctors throughout the country who have been contracted to work with the SSA.
-The point of a consultative exam is to collect relevant medical records that will help the SSA determine whether or not a person is disabled.
+The point of a consultative exam is to collect relevant medical reports that will help the SSA determine whether or not a person is disabled.

 Although this may seem helpful for those who don’t have access to medical treatment, the consultative exam won’t always work in the claimant’s favor.
 Here’s why: